 every corner you turn, there will be

 From Cagibi Issue 2: Three Poems by Michael Poage

 Michael Poage was born in Virginia.
 He has published ten books of poetry, most recently, Human Ink, Blue Cedar Press, 2017.
 He has just received an appointment as the Poet-in-Residence at Dzemal Bijedic University in Mostar, Bosnia & Herzegovina.
 He teaches English to international students at Wichita State University.

 About the Artwork

 The Apennines, Italy, early spring.
-Photograph by veronika, a writer and artist based in Red Hook, Brooklyn.
+Photograph by Veronica, a writer and artist based in Red Hook, Brooklyn.